saul.pw/ software writing art links crosswords

 A.N.
 Whitehead (via Ken Iverson)

-Scientific notation is unnecessarily complicated.
+The modern number technology is scientific notation, which is unnecessarily complicated.
 It’s difficult to type and speak and read, and it’s easily deformed by a simple cut-and-paste [6.022×1023 from my clipboard just now].
-Even the name itself is a seven-syllable mouthful.
+Even its name is a seven-syllable mouthful.

 Scientific Notation buries the lede

-The modern number technology is scientific notation.
-For instance, you may have had to memorize this number in high school:
+For instance, you may have had to memorize Avogadro’s Number in high school chemistry:

 6.022 × 1023

-This “number” has 3 or 4 numbers in it.
-Which of these numbers is the most important?
+Now, this “number” actually has several numbers within it.
+Which of these numbers–the 6.022, the 10, or the 23–is the most important?

-Every other number is less important.
+Every other component of the number is less important.
 Far less important.
 Even the first digit, the “6” in this case, is 1023 times less important than the “23”.
 But the magnitude is tucked away at the very end in a smaller font, like a footnote.

 This is the crux of the problem.
-Scientific notation is perfectly functional as a general solution for precise numeric computation (and floating point basically works this way), but design-wise for humans it is backwards.
+Scientific notation is perfectly functional as a general solution for precise numeric computation, but design-wise for humans it is backwards.
 The most important number should come first.

 Mag Numbers

-In many cases we can just use the exponent: 1023 (or “tentatha 23”), which removes a lot of the clutter.
-But if we do want some more precision, we don’t actually need a separate coefficient, we can just use a fractional exponent:
+Within the current system of scientific notation, we could ditch the coefficient and just use the exponent: 1023 (or “tentatha 23”), which removes a lot of the clutter.
+Then if we do want some more precision, we don’t actually need a separate coefficient, we can just use a fractional exponent:

 1023.77974